vladcc/but-how-do-it-know/README.txt

 registers, and fetch-execute cycles.
 Learned what all the parts are and what they do.
 But still no explanation of how and why they do it.

-At around this time I found a book called "But how Do it Know?: The Basic Principles of Computers for Everyone" by some guy named J Clark Scott.
+At around this time I came across a book called "But how Do it Know?: The Basic Principles of Computers for Everyone" by a guy named J Clark Scott.
 It promised that by the end of it you would understand what a computer is and how it functions.
 People on the Internet seemed to agree that it delivered on this promise, so I was hooked.